apache/doris/docs/en/docs/lakehouse/multi-catalog/es.md

 ### Query Usage

-You can use the ES external tables in Doris the same way as using Doris internal tables, except that the Doris data models (Rollup, Pre-Aggregation, and Materialized Views) are unavailable.
+You can use the ES external tables in Doris the same way as using Doris internal tables, except that the Doris data models (Rollup, Pre-Aggregation, and Materialized Indexs) are unavailable.

 #### Basic Query